nyoupaneroshan/whatsapp/README.md

     cd whatsappmsgsendercsv
     ```

-2. Install the required Node.js packages:
-    ```sh
-    npm install
-    ```

 ## Usage

 1. Prepare your CSV file:
     - The CSV file should have at least two columns: `name` and `number`.
-    - Optionally, you can add a `message` column if you want to send personalized messages.
+    - Optionally, you can't add a `message` column if you want to send personalized messages.

     Example `contacts.csv`:
     ```csv